 SOLIDWORKS SimulationXpress is a first-pass analysis tool that lets you perform basic stress analysis on individual parts.
 You can quickly determine effects of force and pressure and generate reports to document results.

-SOLIDWORKS CAM Standard powered by CAMWorks® is an integrated 2.5-axis milling and 2-axis lathe programming solution.
+SOLIDWORKS CAM Standard powered by CAMWorks® is an integrated 2.5-axis milling programming solution.
 By utilizing the emerging technologies of Model-Based Definition (MBD) and Knowledge-Based Machining (KBM), SOLIDWORKS CAM can rapidly transform your Design-to-Manufacturing process by improving communication, reducing errors, reducing cycle times, and increasing your product quality.

-SOLIDWORKS CAM Standard included with active subscription of SOLIDWORKS Standard, Professional or Premium.
+SOLIDWORKS CAM Standard included with an active subscription of SOLIDWORKS Standard, Professional or Premium.

 To ensure your product can be manufactured, SOLIDWORKS provides 3D tools for reviewing your design early in the development process.
 It is much easier and less costly to correct issues found during the design stage than correcting them during manufacturing planning or after your design is in production.